-The City did the following during Program Year 2021-2022 to reduce the number of poverty-level families:
+The City did the following during Program Year 2022-2023 to reduce the number of poverty-level families:

-- Funded a food insecurity program to ensure families had access to food consistently - Funded the Family Violence Prevention and Education Program to assist persons and families experiencing domestic violence and finding resources - Contracted with the Fair Housing Foundation to assist with housing and tenancy issues to prevent evictions, address housing discrimination, and increase housing stability
+• Offered a food insecurity program (with non-CDBG funds) to ensure families had access to food consistently.

+- Funded the Family Violence Prevention and Education Program to assist persons and families experiencing domestic violence and finding resources. - Contracted with the Fair Housing Foundation to assist with housing and tenancy issues to prevent evictions, address housing discrimination, and increase housing stability.